jdeesh735/JIRA/README.md

 ## Description

 Installs/Configures Atlassian JIRA.
-Please see [COMPATIBILITY.md](COMPATIBILITY.md) for more information about JIRA releases that are tested and supported by this cookbook and its versions.

 Starting from release 2.8.0 of this cookbook, the default DB used is Postgres due to various bugs and speed issues with MySQL.

 ## Requirements